2003 Fiesta Bowl: Scoring summary

-Controversy
+Pass interference controversy

 The play in question.
 Frame two depicts Gamble releasing on his route as Sharpe initiates contact, known as "jamming" the receiver.
 At frame five, play-by-play announcer Keith Jackson states "That could have been holding there" during the instant replay portion of the television broadcast.

+The pass interference penalty called against Miami in the first overtime period fell under immediate scrutiny, igniting a controversy that has helped to define the game's legacy.
+During instant replay analysis after the call on the field, Fouts and Jackson discussed the merits of the penalty, which Fouts thrice proclaimed as a "bad call."
+Jackson suggested that there may have been defensive holding on the play, to which Fouts responded, "They called pass interference, Keith."

 An alternate angle of the play that did not depict the initial contact by Sharpe.
 This angle served as the primary focus during the television broadcast.

-The pass interference penalty called against Miami in the first overtime period faced immediate scrutiny.
-During instant replay analysis after the call on the field, Fouts and Jackson discussed the merits of the penalty, which Fouts thrice proclaimed as a "bad call."
-Jackson suggested that there may have been defensive holding on the play, to which Fouts responded, "They called pass interference, Keith."

-The play had proceeded thusly: at the snap, Sharpe jammed Gamble at the line of scrimmage as he ran a fade route.
+The play had proceeded thus: at the snap, Sharpe jammed Gamble at the line of scrimmage as he ran a fade route.
 Attempting to escape, Gamble broke off his route while Sharpe maintained contact.
 At the top of the route, both Gamble and Sharpe jumped for the ball, which bounced out of Gamble's outstretched arms; the predominant camera angle used for instant replay focused on this jump for the ball at the end of the play.
 The line judge signaled incomplete, but after a delay of several seconds, field judge Terry Porter threw a penalty flag.
 The delay had allowed for members of the Miami sideline to storm the field in celebration, and they had to clear the field before play could resume.
 Initially signaling for defensive holding, Porter revised his signal to pass interference before the call was announced.

-Media analysis
+Criticisms of the call

-After the game, numerous sportswriters criticized the call and its influence on the outcome.
+Coverage of the penalty was extensive after the game, as numerous sportswriters criticized the call and its influence on the outcome.
 In his article for Sports Illustrated, Rick Reilly said, "I think Porter choked.
 I think he didn't know what to call, and so he did the stupidest thing possible.
 Maybe he felt the coming wrath of a stadium that was 90% Ohio State red and started wondering if he'd make it out of there with both his kidneys."
 Writing for The Miami Herald, Dan Le Batard called the penalty "on the cusp of corrupt," noting that an official with a better view of the play did not call a penalty.
 "You don't make that call," Le Batard asserted, "not in any situation, and certainly not in that one."
 Months after the game, the Orlando Sentinel published, "The Republic of Texas had 'Remember the Alamo.'
 The Republic of Miami has 'Remember Terry Porter.'
 He's the ref who threw the pass-interference flag that cost UM the national title."